 - Completed steal or challenge threads should be posted to the appropriate "Ready to be Judged" thread in the Plains for final judgment.

 - No horse can be challenged more than two times per week unless otherwise agreed to by the player.

 - Two horses can agree to a practice challenge (called a mock battle), with nothing wagered (or a friendly wager that has been agreed upon).

-- The challenger may set the challenge outcome (e.g. how long one has to stay in a kingdom; who is being taken from the land, etc.).
+- The challenger may set the time limit someone is being taken (no more than the max) and who/what is being challenged for.
 This may not be changed without agreement from the challenger.

-- There is a time limit of 7 days between all challenge posts (the time limit starts from the date the challenge is posted, not the date a challenge is accepted).
-For leadership or land change challenges, the time limit between posts is 3 days.
+- There is a time limit of 5 days between all challenge posts (the time limit starts from the date the challenge is posted, not the date a challenge is accepted).
+Challenges for leadership/ranks or land changes have a time limit of 3 days between posts.
 This time limit may be shortened with agreement between both players, but may not be lengthened except in a mock.

 - Posts must be 1,000 words or less.